How do I make a home insurance claim?

 Am I covered for flood?

-Only if you have opted to add flood cover to your home insurance policy.
-If you do get our Flood Cover, upon acceptance of any flood claim we’ll pay to repair or replace damage to your flooded home and/or contents, up to your sum insured.
+Yes, if you have added optional Flood Cover to your home insurance policy.
+If you have Flood Cover and we accept your claim, we will pay to repair or replace damage to your flooded home and/or contents, up to your sum insured.

-It’s important to note that we will not cover any loss or damage caused by flood within within 72 hours of you purchasing your policy:
+However, we will not cover any loss or damage caused by flood within 72 hours of when you first purchase optional flood cover.
+This is known as the uninsured period.

-• Started immediately after another policy covering the same risk, with the same level of cover ended, without a break in cover; or
+• Commenced immediately after another policy covering the same risks expired, without a break in cover

-• Started on the same day you bought your home or moved to a new address.
+• Commenced on the same day you bought your home or moved to a new address

 Am I covered for trees falling?

-You are covered for the cost of removing any part of a tree that has or is causing damage to your home.
+You are covered for the cost of removing any part of a tree that has fallen and caused damage to your home.
 However, the cost of removing or disposing of tree stumps, 'at risk' trees, or branches of trees that have not damaged your home will not be covered.

 If a tree or part of a tree from your property is impacting a neighbour’s home, then it would be up to your neighbour to lodge a claim with their insurer or arrange removal of that part of the tree themselves.

-It is important to note that you are not covered for loss or damage caused by the lopping or felling of trees when this is performed or authorised by you, your family, or a household member, unless completed by a professional tree removal business.
+• The lopping or felling of trees when performed or authorised by you, your family, or a household member, unless completed by a professional tree removal business.

 If I am a landlord, what am I covered for?

-When you insure your home building and/or contents as a landlord, then your investment property is protected against loss or damage from our insured events
+When you insure your home building and/or contents as a landlord, then your investment property is covered for loss or damage from our insured events

-When you have home insurance as a landlord the policy also includes the landlord benefits of:
+When you have home building insurance as a landlord the policy also includes the landlord benefits of:

 • Loss of Rent (due to an insured event) - We provide cover for lost rental income if your tenanted home is damaged by an insured event.
 We will pay up to 10% of your home sum insured, for up to 12 months from the date the damage occurred.